1. Petrol prices

 3. Increasing Fuel Prices’ Effect on the Economy

-The entire economy is affected significantly by the rise in petrol prices.
+The entire economy affected significantly by the rise in petrol prices.
 Increases in the price of gasoline and diesel have repercussions across a number of industries, from transportation expenses to the cost of goods and services.
-This section will analyze the economic effects of rising fuel prices and how various sectors and consumers are impacted.
+This section analyze the economic effects of rising fuel prices and how various sectors and consumers impacted.

 a.
 Pressures of Inflation